 Hyperactive, with constantly bobbing tail.

 Undulating flight.
-Often hovers when feeding in the tree canopy and over water.
+Often hovers when feeding in tree canopies and over water.

 Aquatic and waterside invertebrates, including insects (often caught in flycatching sallies), small freshwater shrimps, and also occasionally small fish fry.